DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 {% from "user-needs/macro.njk" import appUserNeeds %}
 {{ appUserNeeds({ items: collections['user-need'] | slugs(tags)}) }}

+In our service we divide reasons for rejection into categories, some of which have sub-categories.

-We tested our new approach with 11 users in person and by sending a tree test to 61 users.
+We tested a revised set of categories and sub-categories with 11 users in person.
+We also sent a tree test to 61 users, giving them scenarios and asking them which reason they would choose for each.

-It tested very well but we decided to make some changes.
+The new design tested very well but we decided to make some changes.
+Some of these were in response to the research findings and others were due to things we spotted during a review of the design.

 ## What we changed

 We have:

 - changed the wording of some of the reasons
-- decided to only show certain reasons when they’re relevant to the application
+- decided to show certain reasons only if they’re relevant to the application

-### Changing the reasons within ‘qualifications’
+### Changing the sub-categories within “qualifications”

 We changed: